A guide to deposits, pre-approval, & choosing the right property.

 Strata bylaws can include the ruling of noise regulations, parking arrangements, any changes to the common property and the allowance of pets.
 By outlining rules that every contributor can agree on, living on shared property becomes easier and can save you the trouble of any disputes between tenants.

-Strata covers the common property shared between residents or tenants of a strata building.
+Strata insurance is insurance a property's body corporate (owners corporation) pays to cover the common areas and property shared by residents or tenants of a strata building.
 Owners of strata titles share the costs of this insurance as part of their strata fees.

 Make sure to check what your strata insurance covers, because typically, as with any other insurance, it’s important to know that your policy includes and excludes.
 Reading the terms and conditions of your strata insurance can save you money.
 Since strata insurance covers common property, it’s useful to remember that your personal items are not covered.